Institute of Theology

 CBBE 222

-Interpretation of Psalms and Wisdom Literature
+Interpretation of Psalms

 3/14

-CBBE 223
+CBBE 224

-Interpretation of the Apocalyptic Literature
+Interpretation of Wisdom Literature

 3/14